Sheriff's Office Employment

 Meals are provided when on shift and are designed by a classically trained chef.
 Our restaurant quality food is the envy of detention facilities throughout Colorado!

-Excellent benefits package through Summit County government, including medical, dental, vision, a free employee health care clinic and retirement programs.
+Excellent benefits package through Summit County Government, including medical, dental, vision, the county miCare Clinic, and retirement programs.

 Summit County Non-Discrimination Guideline

 It is the guideline of Summit County Government not to discriminate against any employee or applicant for employment because of sex, gender identity or expression, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, sexual orientation, marital status, veteran status, on the basis of genetic information of the individual or family member of the individual, or any other protected basis that is unlawful under federal, state, and/or local law in applying or providing terms and conditions of employment.